The Emergency Stop Game

 One day, while thinking about content for drivers, my colleague Matt Round wondered, ‘Would you still pass your driving test if you sat it today?’

 This is something people often talk about.
-And as an early idea, Matt wondered whether we could create a game around it.
+And as an early idea, Matt wondered whether we could create a game that recreated a driving test to see how well you’d do.

 But when we discussed the idea, I thought the game would take too long.
 Would anyone really stick with it long enough to get the answer?
 Would the return on investment be worth it?

-We’d recently had a viral hit with a drumming game to see how well you keep rhythm, and the emergency stop game was quite similar in essence.
-However, selling the story of a game is not easy.
+We had recently product a viral hit with a drumming game to see how well you keep rhythm.
+The emergency stop game was similar in essence.
+But selling in the story of a game is not easy.

 If we wanted top tier coverage for the Emergency Stop Game, we needed more of a story.